kevinyma/p_v2/_projects/illo.md

 <p><img src="/img/illustrations/house1.jpg"
 alt="Growing up we moved around a lot.
 10 houses in 10 years.
 I remember little bits and pieces of each one.
 The one that came with all the gaudy, horrible lamps.
 The one where I got a bathroom in my own room but the toilet had bad pipes so it always smelled.
 The one with the little greenhouse.

 One thing was always constant: the evening sun.
-Harsh blocks of light that would fade to a soft orange glow.
-A reminder of the evanescence of the moment; a reminder that I had, once again, squandered the entire afternoon."
+Knife cut blocks of light that would fade to a soft orange glow.
+A harsh reminder of the evanescence of the moment.
+A gentle reminder that I had, once again, squandered the entire afternoon."
 ></p>

 <p><img src='/img/illustrations/house2.jpg'></p>